dayaki/burjx/README.md

 ## About

-This project is a take-home assignment for a software engineering role.
-It demonstrates my ability to build a modern, performant, and user-friendly cryptocurrency market overview app using **Expo** (React Native).
+This project is a take-home assignment for a software engineering role at BurjX.
+It is a cryptocurrency market overview app built with Expo (React Native), with a focus on modern design, performance, and user experience.

 The app allows users to:

 - Authenticate using biometrics (Face ID / Touch ID)
 - View live market data, top gainers/losers, and detailed coin info
 - Explore interactive charts and infinite scrolling lists

 **Note:**

 - This project uses **Expo** instead of React Native CLI to make setup and running the app as quick and simple as possible.
 - Some biometric features (like full Face ID) may not work in the Expo Go app.
 For full biometric support, you may need to build the app on a real device (see below).